writer, publisher, and speaker

 Welcome to my Website which tells you a bit about me and introduces what I am up to at the moment in writing and publishing and also lists some of the events I am taking part in.

-But first, I want to encourage you to read my autobiography, which is personally revealing and people tell me is a page-turner.
+But first, I want to encourage you to read my autobiography, which is personally revealing and people tell me a bit of a page-turner.

 ‘Compellingly readable, disjointed, amusing, wise, opinionated, radical’ – Church Times

 'Witty and captivating memoir' - Professor Jane Shaw

 'All his qualities are vividly present in this book, as well as a lively gift for scene-setting and character-drawing' - Philip Pullman

 ‘I’d lay a bet you won’t find another clerical autobiography as entertaining…and disarmingly honest as this one’ Amazon reviewer